vicTor8g/search-countries/README.md

 ## About

-:us: Search Countries - This application allows the user to view various information about dozens of countries, such as population, region, flag, borders, among others.
+:it: Search Countries - This application allows the user to view various information about dozens of countries, such as population, region, flag, borders, among others.

 ---